sambernhardt/pulse-extension-old/README.md

 #### Switch District ⚡️
 - Auto-focus search bar
 - Recent selections
-- Mark districts with a star to save for later
+- Save districts by marking them with a star